axprok/art-of-cinema/readme.md

 This project examines Art of Cinema journal political rhetoric from 1980 till 1995.
+My questions are (1) how the frequency distribution of words evolved and (2) did data is positive, negative or neutral changed over the period of cultural history.